wh-alice/mig_visualstudio/vs/extensibility-internals/using-the-managed-package-framework-to-implement-a-project-type--csharp-.md

 ---
-title: "Using the Managed Package Framework to Implement a Project Type (C#)" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "Using the Managed Package Framework to Implement a Project Type (C#) | testtitle" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"